Edyta2023/Yacht-booking-system/README.md

-# ⛵ **Boat-booking-system**
+# ⛵ **Yacht-booking-system**
-This is a boat booking application built with React that allows users to book and rent boat.
+This is a yacht booking application built with React that allows users to book and rent boat.
 The app features a calendar where users can select dates and enter their booking details.

 ## 👌 FEATURES
 - Interactive calendar for selecting booking dates.